-ANT-10 - Forensic Anthropology UC, CSU
+ANT-10 - Forensic Anthropology 3 units units UC, CSU

 The application of the methods of physical anthropology, within a medicolegal framework, to the identification of human remains.
 Focuses on human osteology for the determination of age, sex, ancestry, stature, and unique features.
 54 hours lecture.